 ACME supports multiple methods of confirming site ownership.
 I chose to use webroot method which issues an http-01 challenge.
-The challenge requires that a file be placed in the .well-known/acme-challenge directory of the site's root. acme.sh will do this automatically, however, httpd must be configured to serve files from that directory.
+The challenge requires that a file be placed in the .well-known/acme-challenge directory of the site's root. acme.sh will do this automatically, however, one must ensure that httpd is configured to serve files from that directory.

-First, we must get and install acme.sh.
-Note that running the install as root is optional and I did not do so.
-Also, at this early point, I did not want to automatically setup a cron job for renewal, as I was interested in seeing how well things worked.
+With that out of the way, it was time to install acme.sh.
+Note that running the install as root is optional and I chose not do so.
+Also, at this early point, I did not want it to automatically setup a cron job for renewal, as I was interested in seeing how well things worked before getting married.

 $ git clone https://github.com/Neilpang/acme.sh.git $ cd ./acme.sh $ ./acme.sh --install --nocron --accountemail email@example.com

 This will install acme.sh in ~/.acme.sh.
-It also updates your bash initialization to source in ~/.acme.sh/acme.sh.env, which sets up an alias for acme.sh.
+It also updates your .bashrc to source in ~/.acme.sh/acme.sh.env, which sets up an alias for acme.sh.

 Unless you logout and back in, you'll need to source in the above env to perform the remaining steps.

 LE provides a staging server that can be used to test against, prior to working with valid certificates.
 It's a good idea to do this so that you don't inadvertently run up against rate limits from testing.